jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 Your job is to look at all the ways you could have prevented the tragic outcome, learn from it, and don’t let it happen again.&nbsp;

-A while back, I wrote that there are three traits that keep a person from ever making progress in their life: They think they know it all, they lack humility, and they ***never take responsibility for anything***.
+A while back, I wrote that three traits keep a person from ever making progress in their life:

+1. They think they know everything
+2. They lack humility
+3. ***They never take responsibility for anything***

 If you don’t take responsibility, you’ll never take the time to understand how you contributed, which makes it impossible for you to correct yourself and improve your position.